eugenebaraka/deep-stats/README.md

 ![variance](/assets/var.png)

+Where,
+x_i is the ith value in the data set;
+µ is the population mean;
+N is the number of values.

 Let's use python's scikit-learn built-in dataset, the Iris dataset, to break down this formula.
 Please find the full notebook on my [github](/variance.ipynb)

 We will import all necessary libraries first: